rsbaher1/Pedestrian-Safety-Reporting/CONTRIBUTING.md

   - LGPL version 2.1 and version 3

 ## Style Guide
-Please start the commit message with
+Please start the commit message with:

 :sparkles: when adding a new feature.

-:bug: when fixing a bug
+:bug: when fixing a bug.

 ## Code of Conduct
 Please adhere to this project's code of conduct (see CODE_OF_CONDUCT.md) in all your interactions with the project.